Skip to content

 Before you start tinkering with the blades, let's cover two critical safety rules.
 First, and this is non-negotiable, always unplug your trimmer.
 You’ll be working directly with the blades, and the last thing you want is for the tool to accidentally turn on.
 Second, pay close attention to the blade alignment.
 The bottom blade (the one that moves) should never extend past the teeth of the top blade (the stationary one).
 If it’s set too high, it can easily nick or cut the skin.
 Getting this right is essential for your client’s safety and comfort, and it’s a hallmark of true professional work.

-Get to Know Your Andis T-Outliner Components
+Understanding Your Andis T-Outliner

 Before you start turning screws, it’s a good idea to get familiar with the parts you’re working with.
 Your Andis T-Outliner is a precision instrument, and understanding its anatomy is the first step to mastering its performance.
 The main components you’ll be focused on during an adjustment are the stationary blade (the bottom blade) and the cutting blade (the top, moving blade).
 These two pieces work in tandem to deliver those famously crisp lines that clients ask for by name.